retrocrat/PRODIGY_CS_02/README.md

 ### Code

-Here is the Python code for the Pixel Manipulation:
+Here is the Python code for the Pixel Manipulation for Image Encryption:

 ```
 from PIL import Image